- 100+ Miles

 - Moose 100 Maps and aid station locations

 This will most likely be the most difficult event you ever undertake.
 It is unlikely that you will run into a mean moose on the trail but you will definitely find the terrain mean and relentlessly unforgiving.
-With over a 100 miles (we use “100” loosely) and 25,000+ ft of vertical gain, you will find this a pleasantly peaceful and yet painful experience.
+With over a 100 miles (we use “100” loosely) and 20,000+ ft of vertical gain, you will find this a pleasantly peaceful and yet painful experience.
 In the Palisades Wilderness, you will see some of the most majestic sights in the world, yet you will find that the insurmountable terrain will test you to the very core.
 You will see creeks in almost every canyon (crossing several), waterfalls in many and the ridge running will take your breath away.
-With over 20 miles of high Rocky Mountain ridge running, you will be overshadowed by the fearsome Mt.
-Baird for most of the course.

 GPS Coordinates (Google Maps)